-The 680 Trail is one of the few wooded singletrack trails in the Marin County Open Space system and one of the best hikes in suburban Marin County.
-The trail ascends to a grassy peak high above Fairfax with some outstanding views.
-Rather than returning the same way, it's possible to make a big loop by cutting through some suburban neighborhoods; although it doesn't have the wide-open scenery of the 680 Trail, this return route does add a lot of variety to the hike.
+The 680 Trail is one of the few wooded singletrack trails in the Marin County Open Space system and one of the more enjoyable hikes in suburban Marin County.
+The trail runs between Loma Alta, a grassy peak high above Fairfax with some outstanding views, and Terra Linda Ridge, an attractive open space area between two suburban neighborhoods.
+It’s possible to make a very enjoyable loop hike by walking on suburban streets for about 2 miles, making a very nice all-day hike with gradually improving scenery.

-The trail levels out and curves around the hill, offering superb views of the Fairfax area and the San Geronimo Valley.
-From this vantage point, the conifer-clad San Geronimo Ridge stands in dramatic contrast to the oak-covered hills to the east.
+The scenery improves again as you turn onto the singletrack 680 Trail, which contours around Loma Alta, offering superb views of the Fairfax area and the San Geronimo Valley.
+From this vantage point, the green, conifer-clad San Geronimo Ridge stands in dramatic contrast to the oak-covered hills to the east.

 The trail climbs to a ridge before switchbacking down through scenic oak-dotted meadows.
 It’s noticably quieter and less-used than the previous miles of fire roads.

 The trail briefly turns into a dirt road that’s much steeper and less enjoyable to walk than the trail, but offers some nice views of Lucas Valley and Big Rock Ridge./p>

 Soon the trail enters a long wooded stretch.
 In the spring the woods look lush and attractive and really help to make this a great hike, but by summer they dry out and look more mundane.